jose-zerna/myanmar-chapter-covid19-chest/README.md

-# COVID detection from X-ray images
+# COVID detection from chest X-rays

 ## Contribution Guidelines
 - Have a Look at the [project structure](#project-structure) and [folder overview](#folder-overview) below to understand where to store/upload your contribution